goodbomb/angular-gulp-browserify-starter/README.md

 $stateProvider.state(moduleName);
 ```

-4) Open ```app.js``` and add a requirement for the new module.
+4) Open the parent ```index.js``` file (such as the ```modules/index.js``` file) and add a requirement for the new module.
 Make sure to require the entire module folder (browserify will look for the index.js file and use that file as the entry point for all other module dependencies).

 ```
 require('./modules/moduleName').name